 Summer Session for High School Students

 The University of Chicago is home to eight of the top summer pre-college and academic enrichment programs for high school students in the nation.
 In addition to the popular College Pathways Program and UChicago Immersion, students can opt to participate in the Arts and Sciences Summer in Chicago Program and Research in the Biological Sciences (RIBS) program.
-Undergraduate courses are also available for students to take over the summer in order to earn college credit.
+Undergraduate courses are also available for students to take over the summer to earn college credit.
 Several scholarship programs are available, including the Maroon Scholars Program and the Neubauer International Summer Scholars Program.

-Financial Aid Opportunities: several need and merit-based scholarships; partial and full tuition-free scholars programs
+Financial Aid Opportunities: Several need and merit-based scholarships; partial and full tuition-free scholars programs

 #1 –Yale University